Wikipedia

 Wars of the Three Kingdoms

-When the First English Civil War began in 1642, Birch was a captain in the Bristol militia, and served in the Parliamentarian garrison.
-In the early stages, some viewed it as a break from routine, with better pay and rations than in civilian life; he later recorded some were concerned it might end too soon.[4]
+At the start of the First English Civil War in August 1642, Birch was a captain in the Bristol militia and served with the Parliamentarian garrison.
+He later recorded that some of his men viewed the war as a break from routine, with better pay and rations than in civilian life and were concerned it might end too soon.[4]

-Birch recovered in time to fight at Cheriton in March 1644, a lesser known Parliamentarian success that forced Charles I onto the defensive in South East England.[6]
+Birch recovered in time to fight at Cheriton in March 1644, a Parliamentarian success that forced Charles I onto the defensive in South East England.[6]
 At Cropredy Bridge in June, he commanded the rearguard that held the bridge long enough to allow Waller's main force to retreat.
-Shortly after this, Birch raised a regiment of infantry which was shipped to Plymouth to reinforce the garrison and spent the rest of the war in South West England and the Welsh Marches.[7]
+Shortly after this, Birch raised a regiment of infantry which was shipped to Plymouth to reinforce the garrison.
+He spent the rest of the war in South West England and the Welsh Marches.[7]

-He supported the 1645 campaign by the New Model Army, including the capture of Bridgwater and Bristol.
-On 17 December 1645, he led the night-time attack that took Hereford on 17 December 1645.[8]
-He fought at Stow-on-the-Wold in March 1646, and captured Goodrich Castle in June, just before the war ended.[9]
+Although not part of the New Model Army, his unit took part in its 1645 Western Campaign including the capture of Bridgwater and Bristol.
+On 17 December 1645, Birch led a surprise night-time attack on the Royalist garrison of Hereford, which had recently repulsed a month-long siege by Scots Covenanters,[8] and the Royalist commander Barnabas Scudamore was later accused of betrayal.[9]
+Appointed Governor of Hereford, Birch also fought at Stow-on-the-Wold in March 1646, the last major battle of the war, and captured Goodrich Castle in June, just before the war ended.[10]

-In September 1646, Birch was elected MP for Leominster; under the Self-denying Ordinance, this required him to give up his military commission.
-Appointed High steward of Leominster in 1648, he also invested heavily in purchasing church lands, which made him extremely wealthy.[10]
+One of the few members of the local landed gentry to support Parliament in 1642, Harley defeated Birch in 1646 as MP for Herefordshire.
+Despite this setback, in September Birch was elected for Leominster, but under the Self-denying Ordinance was required to give up his military commission.[12]
+Appointed High steward of Leominster in 1648, he also invested heavily in purchasing church lands, which made him extremely wealthy.[13]
 Disputes over a peace settlement with Charles I and religious policy split Parliament between moderates like Birch, and more radical religious Independents such as Oliver Cromwell, including his cousin Thomas Birch.
-After the Second English Civil War he was excluded from Parliament in Pride's Purge of 6 December 1648.[11]
+After the Second English Civil War he was excluded from Parliament in Pride's Purge of 6 December 1648.[14]

 1660 Restoration and after